bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 4: Heapsort and Quicksort
 _Sep 19-23_

-So far we discussed tools necessary for analyzing algorithms (asymptotic notation, summations and recurrences) and we have seen a couple of sorting algorithms at work.
+So far we discussed the tools necessary for analyzing algorithms (asymptotic notation, summations and recurrences) and we have seen a couple of sorting algorithms at work.
 This week we introduce new sorting algorithms: Heapsort, Quicksort, and it's randomized version, Randomized-Quicksort.
 Randomized-Quicksort is considered the most efficient general-purpose sort in practice.

 __Objectives:__
 * Understand  how the binary heap is defined and the operations supported  (deleteMin, insert, heapify, buildheap) along with their analysis